myCareerCompanion has helped Antje, a soon-to-be graduate, to find out what she truly wants

 I got to know myCareerCompanion through a workshop in the first semester of this academic year.
-Our study programme organised weekly guest lectures and myCareerCompanion was one of those.
+Our study program organized weekly guest lectures and myCareerCompanion was one of those.

 I think that the platform is a great help for preparing a CV.
 I have made many versions of my CV throughout the years and I’ve always struggled with finding the right words to describe my skills and strengths.
 After filling out myCareerCompass, I received a useful file with keywords that actually describe my work-related character and I think that has helped me a lot.

-The tool really gives more insight in what would be a good work field and company culture.
-I do believe that you learn best by doing, so the experience that I’ve build up through my internship in combination with filling out myCareerCompanion is a great mix.
+The tool really gives more insight into what would be a good work field and company culture.
+I do believe that you learn best by doing, so the experience that I’ve built up through my internship in combination with filling out myCareerCompanion is a great mix.

-We were lucky and we got two courses for free thanks to our study programme, but honestly it has been a busy Master’s year so I haven’t really got the time yet to explore them to the maximum.
+We were lucky and we got two courses for free thanks to our study program, but honestly, it has been a busy Master’s year so I haven’t really got the time yet to explore them to the maximum.
 I probably will do that in the future as a lot of course titles sound really promising.